 • Keep raw food separate from other food.

-• Immediately cover and refrigerate what your pet doesn’t eat, or throw the leftovers out safely.
+• Immediately cover and refrigerate any food your pet doesn’t eat, or dispose of the leftovers safely.

 • If you’re using raw ingredients to make your cooked pet food, cook all food to a proper internal temperature as measured by a food thermometer.
 Thorough cooking kills Salmonella, L. monocytogenes, and other harmful foodborne bacteria.